stretchr/gorc/README.md

 gort will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.

+If you'd like gort to locate and run tests in a specific directory somewhere in the tree, do:

+	gort test testify

+gort will recurse until it finds the "testify" directory, then run the tests in it.

 If there is a directory that contains tests you don't wish to run, simply exclude it:

 	gort exclude testify